 The entire process will take place a few months after your request and depend on a number of bureaucratic factors.
 You will face a license suspension if you lose this case and the police officer’s testimony is accepted.
 If this is the case, your attorneys will help to secure you an Occupational Driver’s License, also known as an ODL, to ensure you can drive to work or school.

-On the other hand, your attorneys will attempt to cross-examine a police officer that may lead to your success, meaning you will be able to keep your driver’s license.
+On the other hand, your DWI defense lawyer will attempt to cross-examine a police officer that may lead to your success, meaning you will be able to keep your driver’s license.
 Furthermore, police officers may not show up and be subpoenaed in which case you will also not face suspension.

 There are extenuating circumstances in which the suspension of a license is more likely.
 For example, having multiple DWI charges on your record may increase the likelihood that it is suspended for a longer period of time.
 In addition, refusing a blood test or breathalyzer may also result in a suspension.
 In any case, you will need an attorney who is experienced in the courts and will work on your behalf.

 Under Texas law, a BAC of 0.8 or higher is considered intoxicated.
 Those who are tested and have a DWI of 0.15 or higher can be charged with a DWI class A misdemeanor, a step up from a BAC that is lower.
 This increases the risk of penalties.
 For example, this means that you could see 30 days to up to 1 year in jail.
 You may be charged a fine of $4,000 as well.